MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-interface-typelib.md

 ---
 ms.assetid: a20641e1-138e-4777-a177-a404f96eeed9
-title: com:TypeLib (in ComInterface/Interface)
+title: com:TypeLib (in Interface)
-description: A type library for an interface (in ComInterface/Interface). ms.date: 03/29/2017 ms.topic: reference
+description: A type library for an interface (in Interface). ms.date: 03/29/2017 ms.topic: reference
 keywords: windows 10, uwp, schema, manifest, com
 ---

-# com:TypeLib (in ComInterface/Interface)
+# com:TypeLib (in Interface)

 A type library for an interface.